AlthariqFairuz/AStar-Algorithm-For-Autonomous-Robot/README.md

 # AStar-Algorithm-For-Autonomous-Robot
-How to run: `cd` to `https://github.com/AlthariqFairuz/AStar-Algorithm-For-Autonomous-Robot.git` and type python AStar.py in terminal
+How to run:
+`cd` to `AStar-Algorithm-For-Autonomous-Robot` and type python AStar.py in terminal